MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/README.md

 # Benefits

-The Supply Chain Management Solution Accelerator is a powerful tool that addresses these challenges by utilizing machine learning, distributed computing, and deep learning forecasts to transform data.
+The Supply Chain Management Accelerator is a powerful tool that addresses these challenges by utilizing machine learning, distributed computing, and deep learning forecasts to transform data.
 It leverages the capabilities of the Ray.io framework to enable users to:

 - More accurately predict demand and optimize inventory management policies.
 - Run numerous distributed simulations to evaluate different scenarios and make informed decisions.